-At Synchrony, we are focused on supporting and responding to employees' needs, including providing a minimum wage of \$20 per hour for all hourly employees in the U.S. and conduct a regular market pay analysis.
-We continue to provide total wellness benefits for all employees including generous time off and leave programs, diverse well-being coaches, financial counselors and fitness reimbursements.
-We also offer emergency backup childcare benefits for up to 60 days which includes enhanced childcare reimbursement where employees can use any caregiver.
+At Synchrony, we offer competitive compensation and benefits to all employees, and regularly conduct market pay analyses to inform our approach.
+We plan to increase the minimum wage to \$21.50 per hour for all hourly employees in the United States effective March 1, 2025.
+We also provide total wellness benefits for all employees including generous time off, well-being coaches, financial counselors and fitness reimbursements.
+We also offer emergency backup childcare benefits for up to 60 days which includes enhanced childcare reimbursement where employees can use any caregiver they choose.